AdamSalma/Lurka/README.md

 # Lurka

-> A unified viewer app for online messaging boards.
+> A unified app for viewing online messaging boards.